Tony King (actor)

 Tony Emanuel King (born May 6, 1947) is an American actor, political activist, and retired football player.
 A player for the Buffalo Bills for only one season in 1967, King subsequently became an actor and appeared in numerous exploitation and B movies, including several produced in Italy.
 In the 1980s, he became a member of the Nation of Islam, and changed his name to Malik Farrakhan.
-He currently serves as the head of security for the hip-hop group Public Enemy.
+He served as the head of security for the hip-hop group Public Enemy.